KennethYoel/JottrDemo/README.md

 4. Reading the API key from the Plist file

 ## First
-First lets go to [OpenAI](https://www.openai.com) and sign up for a developer account and follow the instructions to get an API keys.
+Let's go to [OpenAI](https://www.openai.com) and sign up for a developer account and follow the instructions to get an API keys.

 ## Second